 If there is one thing that all businesses need to get on top of today, it is their approach to marketing.
 Over the past year, businesses have faced greater struggles than they could have ever imagined due to the pandemic and the subsequent restrictions that have been put in place.
+This is where a marketing audit comes in.

 A lot of companies had to close their doors entirely due to the nature of their operation.
 Others have faced a decrease in demand and financial problems.